funguscolander/winfiles/README.md

 ## Winget
 Winget app installer files for new windows installations

 Winget is currently unreleased and must be installed from the [winget-cli](https://github.com/microsoft/winget-cli) repository.
-This repository may be converted to a gist if it is not expanded to become a new Windows installation folder.
+As such, this is largely a template repository and will be updated to a usable state upon the full release of winget.

 ## Global Hotkeys
 Contains global hotkeys for: